Sashie/GravityGame/README.md

 A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

-This project was generated with a template including simple application launchers and a main class extending `Game` that sets the first screen.
+This project was generated with a template including simple application launchers and an `ApplicationAdapter` extension that draws libGDX logo.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
 - `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
+- `server`: A separate application without access to the `core` module.
+- `shared`: A common module shared by `core` and `server` platforms.

 ## Gradle